laravel-enso/action-logger/README.md

 - creates the `action-logger` middleware, the `action_logs` table and the `ActionLog` model
 - will log all access routes covered by the `action-logger` middleware
-- comes with the `ActionLogger` trait that defines the relationship to the `ActionLog` model
+- comes with the `ActionLogger` trait that defines the relationship to the `ActionLog` model, and should be included in your user model
 - each entry will record `user_id`, `url`, `route` name, http `action` verb and timestamps

 ### Notes

-The list of actions for an user are available in each user's profile page.

 The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.

+If using the package together with Laravel Enso,  the list of actions for an user are available in each user's profile page.

 <!--h-->
 ### Contributions